bwestlin/bwestlin.github.io/_posts/2014-07-18-play-disable-csrf-for-single-action.md

 }
 ```

-Having these options are probably enough for the most cases, but what if you want to just exclude one single
+Having these options are probably enough for most cases, but what if you want to just exclude one single
 action from the [CSRF] filter?

 Surely there must be a way for doing this although there is no built in support in [Play] for this case.